jimbojetset/C64/README.md

 - [SingleStepTests/65x02](https://github.com/SingleStepTests/65x02) - Test data used for validation

-## Copyright
+## License

-Copyright (c) 2025 James Booth.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This code is the property of James Booth and may not be used, copied, or distributed without permission.
+Copyright (c) 2025 James Booth